All four Chinese players stopped at French Open first round

 Updated: 2015-05-27 09:17

-China's Peng Shuai gets medical assistance during the women's singles match against Polona Hercog of Slovenia at the French Open tennis tournament at the Roland Garros stadium in Paris, France, May 24, 2015.
+Saisai Zheng of China plays a shot to Lucie Hradecka of the Czech Republic during their women's singles match at the French Open tennis tournament at the Roland Garros stadium in Paris, France, May 25, 2015.
 [Photo/Agencies]